How Do I Form an LLC in Colorado?

 The first two documents can be printed for free from the Secretary of State’s website.
 Just search for your LLC in their business database.

-4) Get a business license
+Apply for a business license (if needed)

 These regulated professions include: